 This soft sugar cookie recipe has been one of my absolute favorites since I was a little girl.
 There's something so simple and so perfect about these soft vanilla sugar cookies--a soft, tender interior with just the hint of a sugary crunch on the exterior.

-This recipe makes a soft sugar drop cookie, not a cut-out cookie (if you want an amazing cut out sugar cookie, I have one of those, too).
+This recipe makes a soft sugar drop cookie, not the kind you make with cookie cutters (if you want an amazing cut out sugar cookie, I have one of those, too).
+These classic sugar cookies have been a family favorite for generations.
+They're perfect for after-school snacking or family gatherings.

 - 2 cups sugar